Yelp/detect-secrets/README.md

                         If filenames match this regex, it will be ignored.
   --exclude-secrets EXCLUDE_SECRETS
                         If secrets match this regex, it will be ignored.
-  --word-list WORD_LIST_FILE
-                        Text file with a list of words, if a secret contains a word in the list we ignore it.
   -f FILTER, --filter FILTER
                         Specify path to custom filter.
 May be a python module path (e.g.